eachlabs/Awesome-AI-Workflows/workflows/future-baby-generator/README.md

-# Future Baby Generator
+# Future Baby Photo Generator

 <img src="images/future-baby-generator-full.jpeg" alt="Future Baby Generator"/>

 ## Overview
-The Future Baby Generator AI uses facial recognition and image analysis techniques to combine the features of two parent images and generate a realistic preview of a potential future child.
+The Future Baby Photo Generator AI uses facial recognition and image analysis techniques to combine the features of two parent images and generate a realistic preview of a potential future child.
 The model processes facial structure, skin tone, and other characteristics to create a composite image.
 This tool is designed for casual use, offering a visual prediction of what a child could look like based on the provided inputs.
 It’s commonly used for social media sharing or as a fun, curiosity-driven tool.

 ## Features
 - **Advanced Image Generation**